 Use of COVID-19 Relief Grants.
 Federal grants provided under the CARES Act, CRRSA Act, and ARP Act are collectively referred to in the report as COVID-19 relief grants.
-The historical and forecast uses of COVID-19 relief grants by the City to pay operating expenses and bond debt service are shown in Exhibit E-2.
+The uses of COVID-19 relief grants by the City to pay operating expenses and bond debt service are shown in Exhibit E-2.
+The City has now drawn all of its allocated COVID-19 relief grants.

-Of the total \$738.5 million in grants received in FY 2020 through FY 2023, \$453.7 million (61.4%) was used to pay debt service, pay or reimburse operating expenses, and increase credits allocable to the Airline Rate Base Requirements with the effect of reducing required Airline rentals, fees, and charges.
+Of the total \$738.5 million in grants received in FY 2020 through FY 2023, \$446.5 million (60.5%) was used to pay debt service, pay or reimburse operating expenses, and increase credits allocable to the Airline Rate Base Requirements with the effect of reducing required Airline rentals, fees, and charges.